 Our Board believes periodic board refreshment promotes effective board structure and composition.
-The Board is elected annually and, as of this Annual Meeting, is no longer classified.
+The Board is elected annually and, as of the 2022 annual meeting of stockholders, is no longer classified.
 The Board does not have a mandatory retirement age or term limits for directors.
-The Company reviews each director's continued role on the Board and the Board's composition annually, to ensure the Board continues to generate new ideas and operate effectively.
+The Company reviews each director's continued role on the Board and the Board's composition annually to ensure the Board continues to generate new ideas and operate effectively.
 The Nominating and Corporate Governance Committee considers each director's age and length of tenure when considering Board composition and seeks to maintain a balance of experience and continuity.

-As discussed below, our Nominating and Corporate Governance Committee manages the process of identifying and screening potential director candidates to the Board, including candidates recommended by stockholders and filling vacancies consistent with the criteria approved by the Board.
+Our Nominating and Corporate Governance Committee manages the process of identifying and screening potential director candidates to the Board, including candidates recommended by stockholders and filling vacancies consistent with the criteria approved by the Board.
 The annual Board and director self-assessment processes are important determinants in a director's renomination and tenure.
-In 2020, we elected Alissa Ahlman to our Board, who brings diversity and demonstrated success in fields critical to our business.
+In 2020, we elected Alissa Ahlman to our Board, and in 2022, we appointed Abid Rizvi to our Board, each of whom brings diversity and demonstrated success in fields critical to our business.